A distribution using weighted sampling to pick a discretely selected

 types, ['Uniform`] doesn't allocate any memory.

-will request a single value from the underlying RngCore
+will request a single value from the underlying RngCore, though the

 use rand::prelude::*;